5uie/website/_posts/2022-06-05-FrameworkArrived.md

 ## First Impressions

-That being said, given the limited time that I have spend on the Framework Laptop, I am impressed by,
+Given the limited time that I have spent on the Framework Laptop, I am impressed by,
 * Build quality: Serious thought has gone into creating the laptop for long-term usage.
-A number of small portions (the additional screws, captive screws, the hinge stability, etc.) are a treat to encounter the first time.
+A few details that caught my eye (the additional screws, captive screws, the hinge stability, etc.), and are a treat to encounter the first time.
-* The ease of assembling: The packaging of a screw driver, presence of QR codes everywhere, use of standard screws, the availability of easily accessible tutorials and videos (many of them from the community) makes setting up the process a breeze.
+* The ease of assembling: The packaging of a screwdriver, presence of QR codes everywhere, use of standard screws, the availability of easily accessible tutorials and videos (many of them from the community) makes setting up the process a breeze.